cluster-api-provider-hcloud/cluster-api-provider-hcloud/README.md

 kubectl create secret generic hetzner-token --from-literal=token=$TOKEN
 ```

 Then we need to create an SSH Key for the nodes.
 Because this is a quickstart we have specified the name of the Key, but of course feel free to change the name, but remember to do it also in cluster.yaml file.
+Then upload the public Key to Hetzner Cloud.

 ```sh
 ssh-keygen -t ed25519 -C "your_email@example.com" -f ~/.ssh/cluster